janw-me/disable-full-site-editing/readme.txt

 == Tested combinations ==

-As Full site editing is in beta I'm keeping up with gutenberg and WordPress beta versions.
+As Full site editing is in beta I'm keeping up with Gutenberg and WordPress beta versions.
-Last updated, june 6th
+Last updated, June 11th

-- WP 5.7.2 & Gutenberg 10.7.2
+- WP 5.7.2 & Gutenberg 10.7.0
+- All WP & Gutenberg versions in between the above and below.
-- WP 5.7.2 & Gutenberg 10.7.3
+- WP 5.7.2 & Gutenberg 10.8.0
-- WP 5.8-alpha-51076 & Gutenberg 10.7.2 (Gutenberg required for this WP alpha).
+- WP 5.8-beta1 & Gutenberg 10.8.0.
+- WP 5.8-beta1.

 == Installation ==